NicoZweifel/DBInline/README.md

 - WIP
 - Currently all Tests pass.
-- Before using this in production, more testing should be done.
+- Before using this in production, more extensive tests should be written, since there might still be bugs/unintended behaviour.

 # Summary